• Skip to primary navigation

 Top tips

 • I used boneless chicken breast in this recipe, but you can also use bone-in chicken.
-You will have to debone the chicken once the broth is cooked, but it adds a ton of flavor and nutrition to the soup.
+You will have to debone the chicken once the broth is cooked, but it adds a ton of flavor to the soup.
 Don't worry, deboning cooked chicken, especially falling off the bone chicken is not difficult at all!

 • Go easy on the vinegar and white pepper if you want to cut down on the heat and sourness.
 Use a little less than specified, in this case.